-Volunteer: October Meals 2025
+Volunteer: December 2025 meals

 The Stewpot is the sole meal provider at The Bridge Homeless Recovery Center which is located at 1818 Corsicana.
 At The Stewpot's Second Chance Café we serve three meals a day every day of the year!
 To do so we need volunteers to help serve food onto each tray, clean up, serve drinks, etc. All volunteers for Meal Services must be 18 years or older.
 Meals are served at 1818 Corsicana Street.
 Please park in the parking lot at the corner of St. Paul and Corsicana in any open spot (see photo below).
 Enter through our kitchen door marked with a Stewpot sign (see second photo below).
 The door is sometimes locked, please ring the doorbell if so.
 It is near the pull-through loading area in the parking lot.
 We look forward to seeing you at 7:15 am for Breakfast, 11:45 am for Lunch, or 5:45 pm for Dinner.